-This film, known as?The Dickson Experimental Sound Film, is the first known film with live-recorded sound.
-The film features?William Dicksonplaying the melody ?Song of the Cabin Boy? from the light opera ?The Chimes of Normandy?, composed by?Robert Planquette in 1877.
+This film, known as The Dickson Experimental Sound Film, is the first known film with live-recorded sound.
+The film features William Dicksonplaying the melody Song of the Cabin Boy, from the light opera The Chimes of Normandy, composed by Robert Planquette in 1877.

-The two men dancing are likely to be employees at Edison?s studio ? the?Black Maria.
+The two men dancing are likely to be employees at Edison’s studio the Black Maria.
 The lyric of the song they are dancing to describes life at sea without women.

 This short film was a test for Edison’s “Kinetophone” project, the first attempt in history to record sound and moving image in synchronization.
 This was an experiment by William Dickson to put sound and film together either in 1894 or 1895.
-Unfortunately, this experiment failed because they didn’t understand synchronization of sound and film.
-The large cone on the left hand side of the frame is the “microphone” for the wax cylinder recorder (off-camera).
+Unfortunately, this experiment failed because they didn’t understand the synchronization of sound and film.
+The large cone on the left-hand side of the frame is the “microphone” for the wax cylinder recorder (off-camera).
 The Library of Congress had the film.
 The wax cylinder soundtrack, however, was believed lost for many years.
-Tantalizingly, a broken cylinder labeled “Violin by WKL Dickson with Kineto” was catalogued in the 1964 inventory at the Edison National Historic Site.
+Tantalizingly, a broken cylinder labeled “Violin by WKL Dickson with Kineto” was cataloged in the 1964 inventory at the Edison National Historic Site.
 In 1998, Patrick Loughney, curator of Film and Television at the Library of Congress, retrieved the cylinder and had it repaired and re-recorded at the Rodgers and Hammerstein Archive of Recorded Sound, Lincoln Center, New York.
 Since the Library did not possess the necessary synchronizing technology, Loughney – at the suggestion of producer Rick Schmidlin – sent multi-Oscar winner Walter Murch a videotape of the 17 seconds of film and an audiocassette of 3 minutes and 20 seconds of sound with a request to marry the two.
 By digitizing the media and using digital editing software, Murch was able to synchronize them and complete the failed experiment 105 years later